Skip to content

 Universally Available Provision (UAP)

-We are making the final tweaks to our new UAP resource, which will be launched in May 2026.
-This resource looks to clarify the expectations of all schools, while being an interactive and supportive tool, providing links to training and resources.
+The updated UAP resource launched in May 2026.
+This resource aims to clarify the expectations of all schools, while being an interactive and supportive tool, providing links to training and resources.
 It has been linked to the new Ofsted framework and is separated into the following headings:

-- Involving pupils, parents/carers and families and the wider community
+6. Involving pupils, parents / carers, families and the wider community

 It is hoped this tool will support consistency in inclusive provision across schools.
 We are also looking to develop an Early Years version of the tool to support Early Years settings.